t1/deployer/docs/tutorial.md

 And this will be getting worse as you add more and more apps and more and more resource types.
 The Deployer was designed to keep the resource types together, not the applications they belong to.

-To allow for an app centric view, the deployer allows you to group things into so called bundles.
+To take an app centric view, you can group things into so called bundles.
 You already know how bundles look: The `deployer.root.bundle` is one.
 So let's define one bundle for each app above: